-It would be impossible for me to show you all of the 392 remaining Yucatan Haciendas, but I will show you several that are closest to Merida or on the way to Cancun or Campeche and could be explored in one day.
+To show you all of the 392 remaining Yucatan Haciendas would be almost impossible, but I will show you several that are closest to Merida or on the way to Cancun or Campeche and could be explored in one day.

 I will take as my starting point the city of Merida capital of the state of Yucatan, although it is a tour that can also be done from Cancun or any other Mexican Caribbean island or city, it might take you a little longer than a day but it’s feasible.

 I will assume that you are driving.
 Doing the hacienda route in one day is not something that can be done by bus, I would suggest you either rent a car or take a guided tour from a travel agency.

 When we have friends visiting us from another part of Mexico or the United States, we start our tour on the road to Progreso (the beach town) which is closer to our home, only a 15 to 20 minute drive, but of course you should start wherever is more convenient for you.

 There really isn’t an established hacienda route, due to the fact that they are scattered all over the state in different directions, but they are not too far away one from the other.